FDASIA Title VII Overview

 This section deems adulterated any drug that is manufactured in an establishment that delays, limits, denies or refuses to permit entry or inspection.
 On July 12, 2013, FDA issued draft guidance with examples of the types of conduct that FDA considers to be in violation of Section 501(j) of the FD&C Act.
 This guidance also specified that under certain circumstances delaying, denying, limiting or refusing a request for records in advance or in lieu of an inspection under Section 706 may also result in a manufacturer’s drugs being adulterated under the FD&C Act.

 This section extends to drugs under FDA’s current statutory authority to administratively detain, for a reasonable period of time, devices and tobacco products that an FDA investigator has reason to believe is adulterated or misbranded.
 FDA is required to issue regulations implementing this section no later than July 9, 2014.
-On July 12, 2013, FDA issued a proposed rule to implement this section.
-The proposed regulation mirrors the existing regulation for administrative detention of devices, as the statutory administrative detention authority is the same for both drugs and devices.
+On July 12, 2013, FDA issued a proposed rule to implement this section, and on May 29, 2014, issued the final rule.
+The regulation mirrors the regulation for administrative detention of devices, as the statutory administrative detention authority is the same for both drugs and devices.

 This section allows FDA to enter into written agreements to furnish certain trade secret information to foreign governments that have the authority and demonstrated ability to protect trade secret information, as certified by the Commissioner.
 Information concerning an inspection may only be shared if the foreign government already has authority to obtain such information, and if the written agreement limits the information’s use to civil regulatory purposes.
 This section also grants FDA authority to protect from disclosure information obtained from a foreign government agency if the information concerns the inspection of a facility, is part of an investigation, alerts the United States to the potential need for an investigation, or concerns a drug that has a reasonable probability of causing serious adverse health consequences or death, and such information is provided voluntarily on the condition that it not be released and is covered by a written agreement.
 FDA is currently exploring the authority granted to it under Section 710 to determine how it can be used to advance FDA’s existing activities and initiatives to exchange information with its foreign counterparts.